EBOX26/README-generator-/README.md

   ## Questions
   If you have any questions, feel free to reach out to me via GitHub or email:
   - GitHub: [EBOX26](https://github.com/EBOX26)

+- this README was made using the README generator made.